The Guide to Becoming an Effective People Leader

 One to One Coaching: Maximize Your Development as a People Manager

 Lifelong learning is the secret to not only obtaining a level of success but also maintaining it.
 In fact, some of the greatest minds in business are lifelong learners.
-Bill Gates and Warren Buffett notoriously have an insatiable appetite for learning.
 Once when Warren Buffett was asked about the key to success, he pointed to a stack of nearby books and said, “Read 500 pages like this every day.
 That’s how knowledge works.
 It builds up, like compound interest.
 All of you can do it, but I guarantee not many of you will do it.”

-In other words, you must invest in your own leadership development if you're to meet your full leadership potential, as well as keep pace with today's velocity of change.
-One way to do this is with one-to-one coaching.
-Whether implemented to complement a training program or as a stand-alone development activity, one-to-one coaching is ideal for people leaders who desire a personalized learning experience that offers flexibility, convenience, intentionality, and ongoing support.
+In other words, you must invest in your own leadership development if you're to live up to your full potential, as well as keep pace with today's velocity of change.
+One way to do this and further develop your management skills in the workplace is with one-to-one coaching.
+Whether implemented to complement a people management training or as a stand-alone development activity, one-to-one coaching is ideal for people leaders who desire a personalized learning experience that offers flexibility, convenience, intentionality, and ongoing support.

 4 Things You Want in a Training Program for People Leaders

-There is no one-size-fits-all training program for people leaders.
+There is no one-size-fits-all people management skills training for people leaders.
 Depending on your experience, department, or team, your development needs may look very different from other people leaders within your organization.
 With this in mind, look for a provider who has a variety of leadership training programs available, so you can pick the exact right one to meet your needs.

 While it was once more annoying than anything to take extended time away from work, family, and obligations to travel and attend a training program, during a global pandemic that is not even an option.
 As training providers shift to virtual learning, the very best are broken into short, digestible sessions.
 Not only is this a better way to ensure you can manage training, work, and life, but it also keeps you from feeling more Zoom fatigue than you already do and therefore, more likely to stay engaged throughout the entire training program.